Enapter/grafana-plugins/README.md

 2. Download the packaged plugins (`enapter-grafana-plugins.tar.gz`).
 3. Unarchive and extract all the directories from the downloaded file.
 4. Move all the extracted directories into `/var/lib/grafana/plugins`.
+5. Make sure the files are owned by `grafana` user.

 ## Development